 Self Build Mortgages

 Anyone who’s considered building their very own ‘grand design’ knows that financing the project can be one of the biggest challenges ahead.
-At esbs we like to make it our job to help turn the dream into a reality with our dedicated Self Build Mortgage.
+At esbs we like to make it our job to help turn the dream into a reality with our dedicated mortgages for self builds.

-We are also able to support with a re-mortgage for a project that has already started to help keep progress on track.
+We are also able to support with a remortgage for a self build project that has already started to help keep progress on track.

-Additionally we will consider mortgages to cover land purchase (with planning permission), buying a property to renovate as well as barn conversions, meaning you can get on with the most important bit, getting that project off the ground.
+Additionally we will consider mortgages for self builds to cover land purchases (with planning permission), buying a property to renovate as well as barn conversions, meaning you can get on with the most important bit, getting that project off the ground.

 We can even consider a self build project where planning permission has been granted and is subject to an agricultural tie clause, or a Section 106 occupancy clause.

-With a self build mortgage, money is released in installments so it’s good to know you will have a specialist adviser supporting you throughout.
+With a self build mortgage loan, money is released in installments so it’s good to know you will have a specialist adviser supporting you throughout.

 We can consider lending up to 50% of the value of the land and up to 75% of the value as the works progress.